r3dg0d/r3dg0d/README.md

 I'm r3dg0d 😡🍒

-🎯🎮 Experienced in Game-development, Design, Graphic design, and code/cybersec 🧑‍💻🎨🖌️
+🎯🎮 Experienced in Game-development, Design, Graphic design, and code/cybersecurity, mainly blackhat 🧑‍💻🎨🖌️

+🧑‍💻Also a full-stack web-developer, looking for a remote job at whatever company wants to hire me.

 Do you know pseudocode bro?